scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--http-tls-enabled` (boolean):

-If set to true, this flag will attempt to upgrade the server to use HTTPS.
+If set to `true`, this flag will attempt to upgrade the server to use HTTPS.
 Defaults to `false`.

 `--http-tls-key-file` (string, file path):